 Baltzer has stated that her maternal grandparents, Maurice and Ida Piller, were Holocaust survivors who spent some time suffering in a Nazi death camp in Poland.
 But investigative journalist Lee Kaplan writes that this is untrue, though “they did endure 13 months of being on the run in western Europe as Belgian Jews until they made it to neutral Portugal.”

 Though Baltzer claims to have been a Fulbright scholar at one time, her name does not appear on the Fulbright Scholar Program’s list of past scholarship recipients.
 She is listed under the name Anna Judith Piller as a former teacher’s assistant who received Fulbright funding to teach English in Turkey, but there is no evidence that she ever received a Fulbright scholarship under either surname.

-After completingher formal education, Baltzer lived for awhile in Turkey.
+After completing her formal education, Baltzer lived for awhile in Turkey, where she was a Fulbright Fellow at Heceteppe University in 2002-03 and an English Language teacher at Middle East Technical University in 2004.
 During that period, she visited Iran, Syria, Lebanon, and the West Bank.
 According to Baltzer, her experiences in those places—particularly the West Bank—further opened her eyes to the injustices of the Israeli “occupation” of Palestinian lands.

 In 2006 Baltzer published the book Witness in Palestine: A Jewish American Woman in the Occupied Territories, which is a compilation of photographs that purportedly give visual evidence of Israelis mistreating Palestinians in Gaza.
 Baltzer often likens the current Palestinian “struggle,” to that which American blacks undertook during the civil-rights movement of the 1960s.